Looking Ahead: 2022Jan 14, 2022

 New Options for Curation

 Especially in Ontario, retail density creates a competitive atmosphere where differentiation and expertise are some of the only ways to compete against pure value-driven decision-making.
-Independent retailers have a competitive advantage in knowing their client-base intimately and providing a higher level of guidance and direction in exploring new products and formats.
+Independent retailers have a competitive advantage in knowing their client base intimately and providing a higher level of guidance and direction in exploring new products and formats.

 Getting Ready for the Next Wave

 New options and formats have the opportunity to bring new consumers to the industry that may reflect a novel kind of buyer persona.
-Popular legacy products and brands that are transitioning into the legal space are bringing swaths of new consumers - ones that might be more skeptical about legal products, but potentially more educated about niche or specific concepts.
+Popular legacy products and brands that are transitioning into the legal space are bringing swaths of new consumers - ones that might be more skeptical about legal products, but potentially more educated about a niche or specific concepts.

 This is an opportunity for budtenders to actively listen, match the client’s level of expertise, and explore what they’ve enjoyed in the legacy arena.
-Engaging thoughtfully with these new consumers can educate your approaches to explaining and offering new products to existing clients, and bridging the gap between budtenders and the canna-curious through inventory management that both breeds familiarity and piques interest.
+Engaging thoughtfully with these new consumers can educate your approach to explaining and offering new products to existing clients, and bridging the gap between budtenders and the canna-curious through inventory management that both breeds familiarity and piques interest.

 “New categories will nudge current consumers into expanding their consumption options and enjoy popular legacy products they have seen in the past,” says Annie Do, Director of Inventory and Assortment.
-“Concepts that have the potential to bring in new consumers, like low-THC options and interesting flavours, will drive approaches to 2022 - capturing that remaining legacy market share at the retail level.”
+“Concepts that have the potential to bring in new consumers, like low-THC options and interesting flavors, will drive approaches to 2022 - capturing that remaining legacy market share at the retail level.”